gabe-kai/TheVassalGame/PROJECT.md

 TheVassalGame is a persistent-world 4x RTS game inspired by Warcraft and Command & Conquer, with city simulation and tower defense elements.

+### Background Story

+The planet has been slow-terraformed for millions of years inside a time-dilation field and is now ready for colonization.
+The biosphere, flora, and fauna have all been engineered by Imperial Cultivators, and one of the native species has been uplifted to sapience.

+Players create an Avatar who is a promising example of the uplifted species, competing to become the magistrate of a territory on the new planet.
+The player who develops the best territory and generates and refines the most mana will become the ruler of the planet once the contest ends.
+The refined mana will be used to upgrade the planet's core multiple times and to power a dimensional portal that will bring in the colonists.

+**Note:** Detailed lore and world-building will be documented in the public documentation system (lore articles).
+This summary provides the essential context for game design and development.

 ### Core Characteristics

 - **Game Type**: Top-down 4x RTS with city simulator and tower defense elements